 Reduce the risk of having personal information hacked or leaked

 These apps will block marketing companies from collecting information about you

 You’ll also reduce the surveillance of your activities

 Search engines like Google, Bing and Yahoo record your web searches and link your web searches together.

-DuckDuckGo is another search engine with a focus on privacy.
-It’s not as comprehensive as Google, but it provides independent results.
+DuckDuckGo is a search engine with a focus on privacy.
+It’s not as comprehensive as Google, but it provides good independent results.

 The Problem: Gmail, MS Outlook and Yahoo Mail automatically scan your email.

 Fastmail is designed for email privacy not email anonymity.
 The company states:

 - we use encrypted SMTP for sending your mail when the receiving server supports it